lightning/bolts/12-offer-encoding.md

       - MUST specify `offer_currency` `iso4217` as an ISO 4712 three-letter code.
       - MUST specify `offer_amount` in the currency unit adjusted by the ISO 4712 exponent (e.g. USD cents).
+    - MUST set `offer_description` to a complete description of the purpose of the payment.
   - otherwise:
     - MUST NOT set `offer_amount`
     - MUST NOT set `offer_currency`
+    - MAY set `offer_description`
   - MAY set `offer_metadata` for its own use.
   - if it supports bolt12 offer features:
     - MUST set `offer_features`.`features` to the bitmap of bolt12 features.